Jumping to conclusions in a time of change

 Whenever we jump to conclusions we assume that the world still works the way it used to.

-In a world that is changing so fast, this might not be true.
+In a world that is changing so fast, this might no longer be true.
+And that is likely to create problems.

 1. Check whether we are making any of the eight most common assumptions